PPTArena: A Benchmark for PowerPoint Editing: PPTArena Benchmark

 \subsection{Comparison with Prior Benchmarks}

 Table~\ref{tab:edit_difficulty_comparison} quantitatively compares PPTArena against prior benchmarks.
-PPTArena demonstrates substantially higher complexity with an average of 5.1 operations per case and 8.3 slides per case, with 32\% of cases involving cross-slide dependencies and 28\% requiring text-visual reasoning.
+PPTArena demonstrates substantially higher complexity with an average of 13.4 operations per edit and 8.3 slides per edit, with 32\% of edits involving cross-slide dependencies and 28\% requiring visual-textual reasoning.
 Prior benchmarks suffer from key limitations: PPTC-R relies on synthetically generated decks that lack real-world visual richness and complexity, while T2US artificially inflates its size by rewording prompts for identical tasks rather than introducing genuine task diversity~\cite{jung2025talkslideslanguagedrivenagents, zhang-etal-2024-pptc, lee-etal-2024-prometheus}.

-In contrast, PPTArena combines both human-created and Python-generated decks, provides ground truth for deterministic evaluation, and maintains cross-platform compatibility.
+In contrast, PPTArena combines both human-created and Python-generated decks, provides ground-truth for deterministic evaluation, and maintains cross-platform compatibility.
 It uniquely incorporates accessibility constraints, external knowledge requirements, and complex multimodal tasks that emphasize multi-step reasoning, cross-slide dependencies, and long-horizon planning.
 This design exposes failure modes that remain hidden on simpler tasks and provides a rigorous testbed for evaluating the next generation of agentic systems.
-We demonstrate two representative samples in ~\Cref{fig:case36_example,fig:complex_example}.
+We demonstrate two representative samples in \Cref{fig:representative_cases}.